jaidenschembri/bookshelf-ai/README.md

 - `POST /recommendations/generate` - Generate new recommendations
 - `GET /dashboard/{user_id}` - Get dashboard statistics

-## Demo Data
+## Getting Started

-The application comes with sample data including:
+The application starts with an empty database.
+You can:
-- 8 popular books with covers and metadata
+- Create an account using Google OAuth
+- Search for books using the Open Library integration
-- Demo user with reading history
+- Add books to your reading list
-- Sample reading progress and ratings
+- Start tracking your reading progress

-**Demo User Credentials:**
-- Email: demo@bookshelf-ai.com
-- Name: Demo User
+- Get AI-powered recommendations based on your reading history

 ## Optional Setup